Playa Bejuco, Corozalito, Islita and Camaronal

 There are no houses on the beach and for most of the time you meet no other people.

-In Corozalito is the landing strip of Punta Islita which serves flights to San José.
+In Corozalito is a small airstrip which serves flights to San José.
 Close by the landing strip a road goes down to a lovely beach with camping tables and benches.
 Althought the beach of Playa Corozalito is very small it receives large numbers of nesting sea turtles.

 Continuing north the road steepens and winds uphill in hairpin bends through lush jungle where small rivers tumble down.
 The top of the hill affords breathtaking views of the entire coast as far as Mal Pais.

 Looking north you see a perfect horseshoe bay which is tipped by the rocky cliff of Punta Islita.
 The protected bay of Islita offers good swimming and is home to the remote luxury resort of Hotel Punta Islita.